archerydwd/Apache-Rails-Passenger-Ubuntu/README.md

 # Apache-Rails-Passenger-Ubuntu
-Instructions on installing Apache, Rails &amp; Passenger on ubuntu
+Guide on installing and building Rails &amp; applications with Apache and Passenger on Ubuntu.

 =
 ###Preconditions

->You have a clean instance of ubuntu running.
+>You have a clean instance of Ubuntu running.

-You can get ubuntu from here: http://www.ubuntu.com/download
+You can get Ubuntu from here: http://www.ubuntu.com/download

 =
 ###Install Apache